 - Although we could say they are highly interconnected with other goals as well and even add them to the next element, we mention space management and surface optimization separately since it’s a topic we’ll dive deeper into later.

-- Lastly, there is the importance, among others in the context of asset valuation and some of the other goals, to decrease costs, increase efficiency and since this, and other priorities, goes hand in hand with technologies such as the Internet of Things, big data analytics and artificial intelligence, the gradual realization there are new opportunities to leverage data to create additional value.
+- Lastly, there is the importance, among others in the context of asset valuation and some of the other goals, to decrease costs, increase efficiency and since this, and other priorities, that goes hand in hand with technologies such as the Internet of Things, big data analytics and artificial intelligence, and the gradual realization there are new opportunities to leverage data to create additional value whereby building information modeling again can be mentioned as a game-changer.

 The commercial real estate industry and tenant experience